Current Known Issues¶

 rsync from a Perlmutter login node to copy the data to Perlmutter scratch.

 Please check the Transitioning Applications to Perlmutter webpage for a wealth of useful information on how to transition your applications for Perlmutter.

-Below you can find info on the queue policies, how to submit jobs using Slurm and monitor jobs, etc.:
+Below you can find general information on how to submit jobs using Slurm and monitor jobs, etc.:

-- Running Jobs on Perlmutter's GPU nodes
+Running profiler on multiple nodes